thosgood/this-weeks-finds/markdown/251-300/week284.md

 > spectrum](http://en.wikipedia.org/wiki/Complex_cobordism#Brown-Peterson_cohomology),
 > BP.
 The generalized cohomology for this, applied to a one-point space,
 > is a ring on infinitely many generators.
 If you do some trick to kill
-> off all the generators above the nth, you get the nth Johnson-Wilson
+> off all the generators above the nth, you get the $n$th Johnson-Wilson
 > theory.
 And since this was built starting from complex cobordism
 > theory, complex conjugation acts on it.
 So, we can take the homotopy
-> fixed points, you get the nth "real" Johnson-Wilson theory.
+> fixed points, you get the $n$th "real" Johnson-Wilson theory.
 >
 > Emin Tatar of Florida State University spoke on "[Abelian sheaves and
 > Picard stacks](ams_2009/Tatar_AMS_UCR_2009.mov)":